Sulfinic acid: Structure and properties

 Alkylation of sulfinic acids can give either sulfones or sulfinate esters, depending on the solvent and reagent.
 Strongly polarized reactants (e.g. trimethyloxonium tetrafluoroborate) give esters, whereas relatively unpolarized reactants (e.g. an alkyl halide or enone) give sulfones.
 Sulfinates react with Grignard reagents to give sulfoxides, and undergo a variant of the Claisen condensation towards the same end.

 Cobalt(III) salts can oxidize sulfinic acids to disulfones, although yields are only 30-50%.

+Some mercury arylsulfinates decompose to sulfur dioxide and the corresponding arylmercury compound.

 Preparation

 Sulfinic acids are often prepared in situ by acidification of the corresponding sulfinate salts, which are typically more robust than the acid.
 These salts are generated by reduction of sulfonyl chlorides with metals, although thiolates also reduce thiosulfonates to a sulfinate and a disulfide.

 An alternative route is the reaction of Grignard reagents with sulfur dioxide.
 Transition metal sulfinates are also generated by insertion of sulfur dioxide into metal alkyls, a reaction that may proceed via a metal sulfur dioxide complex.

 Sulfones may eliminate in base, particularly if a strong nucleophile is present; thus for example sodium cyanide causes bis(2butanone-4yl) sulfone to split into levulinonitrile and 3oxobutane 1sulfinic acid: